Quantifying multilevel coherence and multipartite correlation based on $\alpha$-affinity: Conclusion

 \section{Conclusion}

-In summary, we have presented two indicators of multilevel coherence and several distinct indicators of multipartite correlations based on the $\alpha$-affinity.
-We have shown that the multilevel coherence indicators $\mathcal{C}_\alpha^k(\rho)$ and $\mathfrak{C}_\alpha^k(\rho)$ satisfy nonnegativity and monotonicity under $(k-1)$-coherence-preserving operations.
-In addition, $\mathcal{C}_\alpha^k(\rho)$ is convex, while $\mathfrak{C}_{\alpha}^k(\rho)$ is monotonic on average under $(k-1)$-incoherence operations.
-Both indicators also possess an additional property discussed in the main text.
-Furthermore, we proved that the multipartite correlation indicators $\mathcal{S}_\alpha^k(\rho)$, $\mathfrak{S}_\alpha^k(\rho)$, $\widetilde{E}_\alpha^k(\rho)$, and $\widetilde{\mathcal{E}}_\alpha^k(\rho)$ satisfy nonnegativity, local unitary invariance, nonincreasing on average under LOCC, and subadditivity.
-Among these, $\mathcal{S}_\alpha^k(\rho)$ and $\widetilde{E}_\alpha^k(\rho)$ are also convex, while $\mathfrak{S}_{\alpha}^k(\rho)$ and $\widetilde{\mathcal{E}}_{\alpha}^k(\rho)$ additionally satisfy monotonicity on average under LOCC.
-Additionally, we discussed and clarified the relationship between the proposed multilevel coherence indicators and the multipartite correlation indicators, thereby deepening the understanding of the connection between multilevel coherence and multipartite correlations.
-Given the recent progress in both entanglement distribution \cite{AllenMeyerPRL2017,GourGuoQuantum2018,GuoGourPRA2019,GuoZhangPRA2020,EltschkaSiewertQuantum2018,GuoPRA2024} and coherence distribution \cite{RadhakrishnanParthasarathyPRL2016,MaZhaoPRA2017,XiJPA2018,RadhakrishnanDing2019,BassoMaziero2020}, an interesting direction for future research is to investigate the distribution characteristics of multilevel coherence, which may shed new light on resource distribution in complex quantum systems.
+In summary, we have presented two indicators of multilevel coherence and several distinct indicators of multipartite correlations based on $\alpha$-affinity.
+We have shown that the multilevel coherence indicators $\mathcal{C}_\alpha^k(\rho)$ and $\mathfrak{C}_\alpha^k(\rho)$ are nonnegative and monotonic under $(k-1)$-coherence-preserving operations.
+In addition, $\mathcal{C}_\alpha^k(\rho)$ is convex, while $\mathfrak{C}_{\alpha}^k(\rho)$ is nonincreasing on average under $(k-1)$-incoherent operations.
+Both indicators also satisfy the subadditivity property discussed in the main text.
+Furthermore, we proved that the multipartite correlation indicators $\mathcal{S}_\alpha^k(\rho)$, $\mathfrak{S}_\alpha^k(\rho)$, $\widetilde{E}_\alpha^k(\rho)$, and $\widetilde{\mathcal{E}}_\alpha^k(\rho)$ are nonnegative, invariant under local unitary transformations, monotonic under separable operations (and hence also under LOCC), and subadditive.
+Among these, $\mathcal{S}_\alpha^k(\rho)$ and $\widetilde{E}_\alpha^k(\rho)$ are also convex, while $\mathfrak{S}_{\alpha}^k(\rho)$ and $\widetilde{\mathcal{E}}_{\alpha}^k(\rho)$ are additionally strongly monotonic under LOCC.
+We also discussed the relationship between the proposed multilevel coherence indicators and the multipartite correlation indicators, thereby providing a clearer connection between multilevel coherence and multipartite correlations.
+Given the recent progress in both entanglement distribution \cite{AllenMeyerPRL2017,GourGuoQuantum2018,GuoGourPRA2019,GuoZhangPRA2020,EltschkaSiewertQuantum2018,GuoPRA2024} and coherence distribution \cite{RadhakrishnanParthasarathyPRL2016,MaZhaoPRA2017,XiJPA2018,RadhakrishnanDing2019,BassoMaziero2020}, an interesting direction for future research is to investigate the distribution properties of multilevel coherence.
+Such investigations may shed new light on the distribution of resources in complex quantum systems.

-This work was supported by the National Natural Science Foundation of China under Grant Nos.
-11701135, 12401604, the Hebei Natural Science Foundation of China under Grant No. A2025403008, National Pre-research Funds of Hebei GEO University KY2025YB15.
+This work was supported by the National Natural Science Foundation of China under Grant No. 12401604, the Hebei Natural Science Foundation of China under Grant No. A2025403008, and the National Pre-research Funds of Hebei GEO University under Grant No. KY2025YB15.